robotology/robotology-superbuild/README.md

 As unfortunately the IP addresses of the virtual IP network change at every reboot, it is also necessary to configure the X Server that you use to accept connection for arbitrary IP addresses.
 Check  [`doc/wsl2-xserver-configuration.md`](doc/wsl2-xserver-configuration.md) for instructions on how to do so on several X Servers.

 #### Sanitize PATH enviroment variable for WSL2
-y default, the `PATH` enviroment variable in WSL will contain the path of the host Windows system, see https://github.com/microsoft/WSL/issues/1640 and https://github.com/microsoft/WSL/issues/1493.
+By default, the `PATH` enviroment variable in WSL will contain the path of the host Windows system, see https://github.com/microsoft/WSL/issues/1640 and https://github.com/microsoft/WSL/issues/1493.
 This can create problems, as the CMake in WSL may find (incompatible) Windows CMake packages and try to use them, creating errors due to the compilation.
 To avoid that, you can add create in your WSL2 instance the `/etc/wsl.conf`, and then populate it with the following content:
 ~~~